happy-bits/dud/readme.md

 Experimental JavaScript testing library.

 With this testing library you can comment your functions with simple test cases.
-When *dud.js* is executet it will run your tests from the comments.
+When *dud.js* is executed it will run your tests from the comments.

 A side effect is that the test cases usually gives you a pretty good documentation of the function (instead of writing long comments)